Pan fried chicken thighs make for an easy weeknight dinner… and as we’ve found, they’re all the more delicious when you combine them with chimichurri!

 A bit of history on chimichurri

 Chimichurri originates in Argentina and Uruguay and is a sauce that is used to accompany grilled meats.
 I don’t limit my use of it to meats though, and happily pour it over vegetables, salads, or just about anything savoury.
-There are both red and green versions of chimichurri but the green is my preferred and you can find my recipe for it here.
+There are both red and green versions of chimichurri but the green is my preferred.
 I also love that it’s raw and contains not only coriander but also garlic, parsley and olive oil making it quite the nutritious powerhouse.

 How to make pan-fried chicken thighs